 The projects funded under this programme aim to bring new research ideas and methods to bear on understanding the UK’s international challenges - past, current and future.

 Securing the Peace?
 Toward an Anthropology of (Everyday) Justice

 This research project suggests that the analysis of security should be underpinned by an anthropology of justice.

 This interdisciplinary research is driven by an urge to account for the complexity of transitional justice in the everyday in Colombia.
 It aims to build up an understanding of the specificity of 'transitional justice' in the Cauca region, as this flows from the implementation of the 'Justice and Peace Law', the legal framework that, since 2005, has governed paramilitaries' demobilisation.
-The projects aims at originality in a field dominated by political scientists and legal scholars, suggesting that the analysis of security should be underpinned by an anthropology of justice.
-It also seeeks to have real impact in understanding, in closely real world terms, the dynamic processes of constructing the types of justice that will be essential for a meaningful resolution of conflict in rural Colombian communities, notably through formulating cooperative rather than subjectifying forms of law.
+The project aims at originality in a field dominated by political scientists and legal scholars, suggesting that the analysis of security should be underpinned by an anthropology of justice.

 Principle Investigator: Dr Sandra Brunnegger, University of Cambridge

 We foster international collaboration in the humanities and social sciences, and promote the sharing of international perspectives on global challenges.